 Backpacking Paradise

 The trail to Gwillim Lakes is strung between a series of backcountry campgrounds.
 While it’s possible to reach Gwillim Lakes within 2.5-3 hours, it is worthwhile to plan an overnight trip and really enjoy the area.
 As the trail ascends, the scenery at each campground intensifies.
+These campsites are available on a first-come-first-served basis and can fill up on weekends.
+Note that campfires and dogs are prohibited in this area of Valhalla Provincial Park.

 Up to Drinnon Lake